 2. Fake Traffic Skews Your Analytics

-Fake traffic can paint the illusion that everything is going great, until you review your analytics.
+Fake traffic can paint the illusion that everything is going great, until you review your analytics, specifically, your conversion rate.

 Let’s say, on Facebook you’re gaining tons of followers and likes.
 When you review your monthly analytics report, you soon realize the numbers don’t line up.
 You appear to be getting a ton of engagement on Facebook, but little to no conversions.

 Buying likes may initially increase the chances of your Facebook posts getting attention.
-But overtime those bought likes will eventually taper off, leaving you with a lower organic reach and visibility within the newsfeed.
+But over time those bought likes will eventually taper off, leaving you with a lower organic reach and visibility within the newsfeed.
 Facebook’s algorithm prioritizes posts based on how other people engage with the post.
-Low engagement will drag down your posts, preventing genuine followers from seeing them.
-And it will cause you to waste ad spend, too.
+You see, you're paying for likes, but that's not true engagement.
+Engagement is when real users are interacting with your posts, commenting, and sharing with their friends.
+When all you have is a bunch of bots liking your posts, you'll get low engagement.
+Low engagement will drag down your posts, preventing genuine followers from seeing them, causing you to waste your ad spend, as well.

 3. Fake Traffic Wastes Ad Spend/Budget

 Fact: click fraud won’t lead to conversions.
-Artificial traffic will run up your ad spend while giving you no return on investment (ROI).
+Artificial traffic will run up your ad spend while giving you noreturn on investment (ROI).
 You’ll pay more for clicks only to end up with false leads.
-Source: Giphy²

 Here, you’re likely the victim of click fraud due to fake traffic.
-Instead of real people clicking, bots were likely clicking to drive up engagement, with no intention of purchasing.
+Instead of real people clicking, bots were likely clicking to drive up engagement, with no intention of purchasing, which quickly drains your marketing budget.

 Remember Anyone Can Fall Victim

-Recently, the publisher of Newsweek and International Business Times engaged in ad fraud which helped them secure a significant ad buy with a U.S. government agency.³ They used fake traffic because the site was losing traffic from real readers, and the fraudulent traffic substituted for the depleting audience.
+In 2018, the publisher of Newsweek and International Business Times engaged in ad fraud which helped them secure a significant ad buy with a U.S. government agency.³ They resorted to fake traffic because the site was losing traffic from real readers, and the fraudulent traffic substituted for the depleting audience.
+This fraudulent boost in traffic is what helped IBTimes win a considerable video and display advertising campaign.
+However, due to skewed analytics, an investigation found the ads were displayed to audiences in the U.S., England, India, and Singapore, which were found to have a decent amount of cheap traffic and sophisticated invalid traffic or SIVT.
+Not a good look.

-Getting caught in a situation like this definitely puts a damper on your reputation.
+Getting caught in a situation like this definitely tarnishes your reputation, which may take a long time to remedy.
 To lessen your risk of fake traffic, avoid deals that sound too good to be true.
-5,000 likes for $50 is a red flag for fraud.
+5,000 likes for $50 is a red flag for fraud and isn't worth the quick boost.
 Be sure to constantly monitor your followers, likes, and clicks.
 Fraudulent followers act much differently than genuine followers, so watch out for signs like high bounce rates, geographic location of the traffic, and short session duration.
+Real users are where the value is.

 In the long run, fake traffic will hurt your brand.
 Don’t let your brand safety be a victim.